farrakhb/sparta-coursepreparation/README.md

 This document provides a few starting points, but it's important that you learn to find interesting stuff through your own channels.
 Two good places to sart are [Twitter](http://twitter.com) and [Medium](http://medium.com).

 #### Medium
-1. **Set up an account**.
-You'll be using Medium to write and publish articles during your course.
+1. **Set up an account** – You'll be using Medium to write and publish articles during your course.
 2. **Follow some people** – Follow tags, people and publications that align with your interests in technologt.
 You could start with these:
     * [Technology](https://medium.com/tag/technology)
     * [Startup](https://medium.com/tag/startup)